An image of a black cord plugged into an electrical socket, and the cord is on fire.

 What Should I Do in Case of Electrical Fire?

 According to fire marshal recommendations, there are a few things you might want to do in case of an electrical fire.
-If you have an outlet or appliance catch fire and you’re there to see it happen, cut the power to the thing that’s on fire.
-Remove the plug from the wall or source of electricity if that’s safely possible, and then smother the fire with baking soda or a Class C fire extinguisher.
-Turning off the circuit breaker is another option, if you can’t unplug the thing that’s on fire safely.
+If you have an outlet or appliance that catches fire and you’re there to see it happen, cut the power to the thing that’s on fire if you can do so safely.

 If you cannot put out the fire yourself, you do not want to attempt it yourself, or it is too large to be contained, you need to exit the building immediately.
 Remember to stay as close to the ground as possible to avoid smoke inhalation as you leave the building.
 After you’ve left the building, you can call 911 for help.

-Have You had Your Electrical Systems Inspected Recently?
+Have You Had Your Electrical Systems Inspected Recently?